zedapp/zed/app/manual/howto/navigation.md

 The goto box is your swiss army knife of project navigation.
 To access it, press `Command-E`/`Ctrl-E`.
 This will pop up an input box with a list of files in your project.
-Alternatively, `Alt-T` shows a tree representation of the project.
+Alternatively, `Alt-T` shows a tree representation of the project, this is more useful in the exploration stages of working on a project.

-However, the rest of this document focusses on the goto box.
+The rest of this document focusses on the goto box.

 Basics
 ------